-- 3.1.
+- IV.
 Duties.
 The Superintendent shall be the educational leader and chief executive officer of the District.
+The Superintendent agrees to perform his duties as follows: - 4.1 Authority.
 The Superintendent is the chief administrative officer of the District.
-The Superintendent shall perform such duties as prescribed in state law, the job description, and Board policies, as well as any additional lawful duties as the Board may designate from time to time. - 3.2.
-Performance.
-Except as otherwise permitted by this Contract or Board action, the Superintendent agrees to devote his full time and energy to the performance of his duties.
+The Superintendent shall perform such duties as prescribed in state law, the job description, and district policies, as well as any additional lawful duties as the Board may designate from time to time. - 4.2 Standard.
+Except as otherwise permitted by this contract or Board action, the Superintendent agrees to devote his full time and energy to the performance of his duties.
 The Superintendent shall perform his duties with reasonable care, skill, and diligence.
-The Superintendent shall comply with all lawful Board directives, state and federal laws and rules, Board policies, and regulation as they exist or may hereafter be adopted or amended. - 3.3.
-Reassignment.
-The Superintendent cannot be reassigned from the position of Superintendent to another position without the Superintendent's express written consent. - 3.4.
-Board Meetings.
-The Superintendent shall attend, and shall be permitted to attend, all meetings of the Board, both public and closed, with the exception of those closed meetings devoted to the consideration of any action or lack of action on the Superintendent's Contract, or the Superintendent's evaluation, or the discussion of Board officer elections, or for purposes of resolving conflicts between individual Board members, or when the Board is acting in its capacity as a tribunal.
-In the event of illness or Board-approved absence, the Superintendent's designee shall attend such meetings. - 3.5.
-Criticisms, Complaints, and Suggestions.
-The Board, individually and collectively, shall refer all substantive criticisms, complaints, and suggestions called to the Board's attention to the Superintendent for study and appropriate action and the Superintendent shall investigate such matters and inform the Board of the results of such efforts.
+The Superintendent shall comply with all lawful Board directive, state and federal laws and rules, Board policy, and regulation as they exist or may hereafter be amended.

+4.3 Annual Evaluation.

+A. Time and Basis of Evaluation.
+The Board shall evaluate and assess in writing the Superintendent's performance at least once each year during the term of his Contract.
+The Board's evaluation and assessment of the Superintendent shall be reasonably related to the duties of the Superintendent as outlined in the Superintendent's job description and shall be based at least in part on the District's progress towards accomplishing the written District Goals as agreed on by the Superintendent and Board.